IT8906-WDF/react-webpack/README.md

-# react-babel
+# react-webpack

-A template with React and Babel configured
+A template with React and Webpack configured